kaushik2901/async-endpoints/technical-design-docs/observability-enhancement.md

 #### 11.1.
 Using Metrics in Services

-When implementing services that need to record metrics, inject the `IAsyncEndpointsMetrics` interface.
+When implementing services that need to record metrics and tracing, inject the `IAsyncEndpointsMetrics` interface.
 For timing operations, we can use a disposable `MetricTimer` class to encapsulate duration tracking:

 ```csharp
 public class MetricTimer : IDisposable